 Write about what you did that day and note the duration of each activity.
 If you exercised, describe what exercises you did.
 This can help to localize your pain.
-If you were at work, describe your duties.
-Were you at your desk all day, or were you lifting boxes?
-This can help to pinpoint occupational hazards that might be attributing to your discomfort.
-Were you sitting on the couch watching TV for half the day?

 For each activity you took part in, note if you felt any pain.
 Some things you do will cause pain, and some things won’t.
 Your doctor needs to know which activities give you the most trouble.

-Describe the pain.
+Describe the Pain

 After rating your pain, be more specific.
 Where was the pain on your body?
 Was it throbbing?
 Stabbing?
 Dull?
 How long did the pain last?
 Did your next activity help or make it worse?